It’s officially November! When all of our minds shift from toothy jack-o’-lanterns to tender Thanksgiving turkeys.

 And finally, for those travellers who favor some higher-stakes fun, Niagara also features the Seneca Niagara Casino.
 With an award-winning hotel, a casino floor the size of three football fields and nine restaurants attached, it’s sure to thrill those who decide to make the trip.

 On Friday night, catch the Winter Fireworks Series, spectacular as they gleam over the illuminated Falls.
+And if you opt to vacation on the Canadian side of the falls, don’t miss the plethora of free activities in Niagara Falls, ON.

 While these prestigious institutions are pretty cool, we understand if you’re not looking to go back to school on your weekend trip.
 So instead of taking a walk through campus, why not hit up Harvard’s Museum of Natural History, packed with taxidermied animals from New England’s forests and beyond.